kmcho2019/lab-pong-tracker/README.md

 - **Background tasks**: The recompute utility executes synchronously today; for high volume you can schedule it via a Cron job hitting `/api/admin/recompute`.

 For platform-specific guidance (Vercel, Fly.io, Docker Compose), see [`docs/HOSTING.md`](docs/HOSTING.md).
 For database procedures, refer to [`docs/DB_OPERATIONS.md`](docs/DB_OPERATIONS.md).
 If you are new to environment variables, read [`docs/ENV_SETUP.md`](docs/ENV_SETUP.md).
 For a WSL2/Windows Docker walkthrough, see [`docs/LOCAL_DOCKER_GUIDE.md`](docs/LOCAL_DOCKER_GUIDE.md).

+## Timezone Handling

+- All match timestamps persist in UTC but render in Asia/Seoul (KST) using shared Day.js timezone helpers.
+- The submit form converts local KST inputs via `toLeagueIso` before sending to the API.
+- Dashboard widgets (history, profiles, charts) rely on the same helpers so dates match what players entered.

 ## Testing